era-platform/cene-for-racket/notes/20190731-lexical-units.md

 Export status is a detailed thing.
 A struct type can be defined for some author and some user.
 A non-exported struct tag's author and user will usually be the codebase's author, but a codebase may compile to multiple modules, and each module may have a different combination of authors, so it may be unclear which one the struct tag should be associated with.
 This means we'll likely want to set up a "default author-user for non-exported struct types" variable in the lexical scope which may be bound explicitly when necessary.

+### Using run time local variables from local function definitions

 Oh, another challenge has to do with allowing a local definition block to refer to run-time values bound to variables in the surrounding code.
 One of the most compelling uses of local definitions tends to be the easy creation of mutually recursive local functions which make use of local bindings, so it would be good to make sure this is possible.
 A macro or `directive` expression, as opposed to a function, should not be able to refer to a run-time value.

-Let's do this like so: First we introduce a concept of "identifier expression operation," a kind of macro where the call sites look like variable references.
-Let's have all variable bindings actually bind these operations, let's have the actual variables in the expression AST be unique names which these operations refer to, and let's have the free variables of an expression be associated with certain metadata.
+Let's do this like so: First we introduce a concept of "unceremonious expression operation," a kind of macro where the call sites look like variable references.
+Let's have all variable bindings actually bind these operations; let's have the actual variables in the expression AST be unique names which these operations refer to; and let's have the free variables of an expression be associated with certain metadata.
 Then when we compile a function definition, let's make it so a free variable in the function body actually causes the function's struct tag to have another projection on it (named according to the metadata), specifically to hold the value of that variable.
-The function's bounded expression operation (macro) still expands to a call to the structs, but the subexpression that constructs that struct supplies projection values based on the metadata.
-Note that with this design, top-level function definitions still behave like always.
+The function's bounded expression operation (i.e. macro) still expands to a call to a newly constructed struct instance, but the subexpression that constructs that instance supplies projection values as expressions obtained from the metadata.
+Thanks to the use of unique names for local variables, these expressions can access the variables even in situations where they would otherwise appear to be shadowed.
+Note that with this design, top-level function definitions still behave like always since they have no free variables.

+### "Inner" and "outer" scopes of a declaration operation

+If we treat top-level declarations the same way as expressions, there's a design problem.
+How can the macroexpander begin even one top-level expression's macro call if it still doesn't know if that macro will be rebound by one of the definitions?

+Here's what we'll do: Forget that the top-level declarations are expressions.
+They're now "declarations," and their macro calls use "bounded declaration operations" instead of "bounded expression operations."
+These operations have a slightly different interface, taking in a  "what does this lexical unit define, what does it export, and what struct tag export circumstances does it determine?" familiarity ticket from the macroexpander.

+The way this helps is that we can have the declaration operations take in two qualify functions instead of one.
+One qualify function (the "outer" one) can be used for reading subforms where the lexical unit's definitions aren't in scope, and the other (the "inner" one) can be used for reading subforms where they are.
+The top-level declarations themselves will be expanded using the outer qualify function, so we don't have to worry about whether those macros will be locally shadowed.
+Most of the declarations' subexpressions will be expanded in the inner scope, so they can be mutually recursive.

+If someone does need to define a definition form and then use it right away, they'll need to use it from within a lexical unit where the outer scope includes the definition form.
+Just for this purpose, we'll design a top-level declaration that processes a local block of declarations within an outer scope where part of the original outer scope is shadowed.
+(TODO USE-DEF-RIGHT-AWAY: Do this.)

+---

 All right, this seems like enough to work with to begin to design a specific suite of operations.